Pick of the Season! Family-Friendly San Diego Farmers Markets

-Ocean Beach Certified Farmers’ Market
+Ocean Beach Certified Farmers Market

-Ocean Beach, Ca 619-279-0032 Online: oceanbeachsandiego.com
+Ocean Beach, CA 619-279-0032 Online: oceanbeachsandiego.com

 Scripps Ranch Farmers Market

-San Diego, Ca 858-586-7933 Online: srfm.org
+San Diego, CA 858-586-7933 Online: srfm.org

-Poway Farmers’ Market
+Poway Farmers Market

 Another option for North County families (and early risers) is this market located in historic Old Poway Park.
-Every Saturday from 8:00 am to 11:30 am, rain or shine, you’ll find local Eben-Haezer eggs – get there early for the eggs from pastured chickens because they go fast – and an array of local produce.
+Every Saturday from 8 a.m. – 1 p.m. (rain or shine), you’ll find an array of produce, including local Eben-Haezer eggs (get there early for the eggs from pastured chickens because they go fast).
 Perhaps the most awesome part of the market is its location.
-Old Poway Park features a real steam locomotive with rides around the small park for $2.50/adult and $0.50/child (only on the 2nd Saturday and 1st and 3rd weekends of the month), the Nelson house museum, and blacksmith demos (1st and 3rd Saturdays from 10:30 am to 1:30 pm).
+Old Poway Park features a real steam locomotive with rides around the small park for $2.50/adult and $0.50/child (only on the 2nd Saturday and 1st and 3rd weekends of the month), the Nelson house museum, and blacksmith demos (1st and 3rd Saturdays from 10:30 a.m. – 1:30 p.m.).
 After a ride on the train, the kids will be begging you to come back to the Poway farmers market!

 Poway, Ca 858-668-4576 Online: poway.org